 She chatted away happily for about half an hour while the boys stayed in the water.
 They seemed to have less and less to say, but she was happy in the dappled shade of the trees, swinging her legs above the pond.
 Time went by, and then she thought she’d better go back before her mother noticed she was gone, so she stood up carefully and balanced her way back to the bank.
 When she turned to wave goodbye to the boys, she noticed that their lips had turned blue.

 The King came to the village, King Bhumibol Adulyadej, Rama IX, ninth king of the Chakri dynasty.
 Among his many titles, Phra Chao Yu Hua — ‘Lord Upon Our Heads’ — and Chao Chiwit — ‘Lord of Life’.
-The people of Chum Phae and the surrounding countryside assembled on a big field covered in a carpet of straw-coloured sugar leaves — the harvest had finished the week before — sitting in a great oval-shaped ring.
+The people of Chum Phae and the surrounding countryside assembled on a sports field, sitting in a great oval ring.
 No one stood, even the people at the back, because in Thai culture your head must be lower than the head of the King at all times.
-The big helicopter landed in the middle, whipping up a storm of leaves, which flew around and stuck to people’s clothes and faces.
-After a while the King and Queen emerged with their retinue, stooping below the slowing blades.
-King Bhumibol was known as a intelligent, studious man, refined and modest in demeanour, who asked many questions and listened attentively to answers.
-His village tour of the North of Thailand was combined with visits to royal development projects — irrigation, water detention and aeration, river basin improvement, check dams and artificial rainmaking.
-He had been educated in Switzerland, but made prolonged efforts to know his people and improve their lives, developing his ‘sufficiency economy’ theory in opposition to the export-oriented policies of elected governments.
-He became known not just for his musical compositions but for his science.
+The big helicopter landed in the middle, whipping up a storm of dust.
+A group of people emerged, stooping beneath the slowing blades.

 ‘Are you really the King?’ asked Red, her brows furrowing up almost to her hairline.
-Next to her, her mother, face to the ground, was shushing her and pulling on her arm for her to get down.
+Next to her, her mother, face lowered, was shushing her and pulling on her arm for her to get down.

 The King looked down at her with amusement crinkling the corners of his eyes.
 At his shoulder, half a step behind, the Queen smiled brightly at the girl.